 There are affiliate links within this post which provide me with a commission, at no cost to you, if you make a purchase.
 More information at: Privacy & Disclosure.

 This Monos luggage review basically wrote itself – that’s how much I love my new Monos Carry-On bag.
-I spent months searching for new luggage, and maybe 30 minutes writing this ode to my new favorite luggage brand.
+I spent months searching for new luggage, and an afternoon writing this ode to my new favorite luggage brand.

 As mentioned, it was a bit of an ordeal to get to this happy ending.
-I perused the luggage section of discount stores, hoping to find a deal on high-end luggage that was out of my budget.
-I ordered several pieces of luggage online, and returned them.
+I checked discount stores, hoping to find a deal on high-end luggage that was otherwise out of my budget.
+I ordered several carry-on bags online, and returned them all.
 One didn’t have enough compartments.
 Another was nice quality but too heavy – I wanted a lightweight bag.
 There were sticky zippers, wobbly handles and awkward designs.
 And then one happy day, I found Monos.

 Monos had a lot going for it out of the gate.
 It’s Canadian like me.
 I live in Denver but am from Toronto; Monos is based in Vancouver.
 The name Monos is inspired by the concept of “mono no aware” – the appreciation of beauty in fleeting moments.
 They believe that travel can be about more than enjoyment; it can be a chance to grow and learn.
 I feel the same way.

 Monos was launched in 2018 by Vincent Tam who also believes that things should be thoughtfully designed and made to last.
-His vision for the company was to make premium luggage affordable by selling direct to consumers.
+His vision for the company was to make premium luggage that was affordable, by selling direct to consumers.